St Woolos Cemetery: War memorial

-Commonwealth War Graves
+Commonwealth war graves

-St Woolos Cemetery contains the war graves of 167 Commonwealth service personnel of World War I and 98 of World War II, besides 10 foreign national service graves the Commonwealth War Graves Commission are responsible for.
+St Woolos Cemetery contains the war graves of 167 Commonwealth service personnel of the First World War and 98 of the Second World War.
+In addition, the Commonwealth War Graves Commission is responsible for the graves of ten foreign national service personnel.

 World War I Graves

-In 2018, Newport remembered those who gave their lives 100 years ago in the Great War.
-The names of over 1500 are currently known but the list continues to grow as more are discovered.
-In 1921, Newport Council sent teachers around every residence in the town to record the names of those who served and died in the war.
-This very accurate record was published in a booklet called "The Newport Roll of Honour".
-The original records are now held at Gwent Archives.
-However, researchers continue to find omissions from this list and interesting stories of those who perished but were not included.
-Not all of those who are buried and identified by the CWGC (above) with an official headstone, and some like Annie Brewer are (currently) not even recognised by this body.
-Some such as Florence Johnstone who are buried here do not qualify for an official War Dead status despite being killed in war duties (Armaments Factory).
-The Gwent branch of the Western Front Association carried out a survey of Newport dead in advance of the 2018 commemoration and continue to identify missing names.
+In 2018, Newport commemorated the centenary of those who gave their lives in the First World War.
+The names of over 1,500 are currently known, though the list continues to grow as further names are discovered.
+In 1921, Newport Council dispatched teachers to every residence in the town to record the names of those who had served and died in the war.
+This meticulous record was published as a booklet entitled "The Newport Roll of Honour", and the original documents are now held at Gwent Archives.
+Researchers, however, continue to discover omissions from this list and to uncover the stories of those who perished but were not included.
+Not all of those buried and identified by the CWGC (above) have an official headstone, and some, like Annie Brewer, have not yet been recognised by that body.
+Others, such as Florence Johnstone, who are buried in the cemetery, do not qualify for official war dead status, despite having been killed on war duties at an armaments factory.
+The Gwent branch of the Western Front Association carried out a survey of Newport's war dead in advance of the 2018 commemoration and continues to identify missing names.

-The cemetery in popular culture
+In popular culture

-The cemetery was used as a filming location for the 2007 Doctor Who episode Blink and the 2008 Christmas Special where the Cybermen attack the mourners, both starring David Tennant.
-The cemetery features as a location in the crime thriller novel "We Go Down Slowly Rising" by Newport author John Gimblett.
+The cemetery was used as a filming location for the 2007 Doctor Who episode "Blink" and the 2008 Christmas special, in which the Cybermen attack mourners.
+Both episodes starred David Tennant.
+The cemetery also appears as a location in the crime thriller novel We Go Down Slowly Rising by the Newport author John Gimblett.

-Joe Strummer, of the Clash, was employed as a grave digger in this cemetery until his return to London in 1973.
+Joe Strummer, of the Clash, worked as a gravedigger in the cemetery until his return to London in 1973.